-The Adviser gathers price indications from dealers, if available, as part of its valuation process as an input to estimate the fair value of each CLO equity investment.
-Dealer price indications are not firm bids and may not be representative of the actual value where trades can be consummated.
-In addition, the Adviser utilizes the output of a third-party financial model to estimate the fair value of CLO equity investments.
+The Adviser utilizes the output of a third-party financial model to estimate the fair value of CLO equity investments.
 The model contains detailed information on the characteristics of each CLO, including recent information about assets and liabilities from data sources such as trustee reports, and is used to project future cash flows to the CLO note tranches, as well as management fees.

-The following table summarizes the quantitative inputs and assumptions used for investments categorized as Level III of the fair value hierarchy as of December 31, 2020.
+The following table summarizes the quantitative inputs and assumptions used for investments categorized as Level III of the fair value hierarchy as of June 30, 2021.
 In addition to the techniques and inputs noted in the table below, the Adviser may use other valuation techniques and methodologies when determining the Company's fair value measurements as provided for in the valuation policy approved by the Board.
-The table below is not intended to be all-inclusive, but rather provides information on the significant Level III inputs as they relate to the Company's fair value measurements as of December 31, 2020.
+The table below is not intended to be all-inclusive, but rather provides information on the significant Level III inputs as they relate to the Company's fair value measurements as of June 30, 2021.
 Unobservable inputs and assumptions are periodically reviewed and updated as necessary to reflect current market conditions.

-Quantitative Information about Level III Fair varue Measurements

-Assets r Value as of ember 31, 2020 Valuation Techniques/Methodologies Unobservable Inputs Range / Weighted Average (1) 0.00% - 2.85%

-CLO Equity \$ 22,048,903 Discounted Cash Flows Annual Default Rate

-Annual Prepayment Rate(2)(3) 20.00% - 25.00%

-Reinvestment Spread 3.51% - 3.90% / 3.65%

-Reinvestment Price(2) 97.00% - 99.00%

-Recovery Rate 69.5% - 69.98% / 69.87%

-Expected Yield 14.06% - 24.61% / 16.98%

-$[\]ensuremath{^{(1)}}$ Weighted average calculations are based on the fair value of investments.
+Quantitative Information about Level III Fair Value Measurements Assets r Value as of me 31, 2021 Valuation Techniques/Methodologies Unobservable Inputs Range / Weighted Average (1) CLO Equity \$ 31,698,482 Discounted Cash Flows Annual Default Rate (2) 0.00% - 2.72% Annual Prepayment Rate (3) 25% / 25% Reinvestment Spread 3.48% - 3.77% / 3.58% Reinvestment Price 99.50% / 99.50% Recovery Rate 69.49% - 69.99% / 69.86% Expected Yield 14.00% - 19.31% / 15.65% (1) Weighted average cal culations are ba sed on the fair value of inv estments.
+(2) A weighted average is s not presented a as the input in the discount ed cash flow model varies over the life e of an investment.
+(3) 0% is assumed for det faulted and non- performing assets.